SINAebrahimi99/FIM/README.md

 * Modifying existing files

-  in this case the output will be a yellow prompt that says "x has changed"
+  in this case the output will be a yellow prompt that says "x has changed!"

 * Deleting existing files